-The 1st Circuit is a federal – level court of appeals based in Boston, Massachusetts.
-It is comprised of Massachusetts, Rhode Island, Maine, New Hampshire, and the territory of Puerto Rico.
+The 1st Circuit is a federal – level court of appeals headquartered in Boston, Massachusetts.
+Its region includes Massachusetts, Rhode Island, Maine, New Hampshire, and the territory of Puerto Rico.
 It is the smallest of the country’s 12 federal appellate courts with just six sitting justices (and an additional four senior justices).

-In federal appeals courts, judges hear cases and render decisions as the jury system is not used.
+In federal appeals courts, judges hear cases and render decisions as the jury system is not employed.

-The 1st Circuit appeals court has jurisdiction over the five district courts within its boundaries.
+The 1st Circuit appeals court oversees five district courts in its region.
 Cases that are decided by one of the federal district courts and appealed to the 1st Circuit may go to the U.S. Supreme Court if the Supreme Court justices seek it out or if a party to the case successfully petitions the Supreme Court to review the circuit court’s decision.

-Statistics show that the Supreme Court receives a small portion of its caseload from the 1st Circuit, about 3 cases.
-Of those, 50 percent are overturned.
+A small portion of the cases heard in the 1st Circuit are reviewed by the U.S. Supreme Court: about 3 cases per session.
+Fifty percent are overturned.
 The caseload of the 1st Circuit is about 1,400 per year with approximately equal numbers (500) of cases originating in the Massachusetts district and the district of Puerto Rico.

 In recent years the 1st Circuit has rendered a decision upholding the Massachusetts District Court’s decision on behalf of consumers who claimed they were mislead by assertions made by the Vibram company about their glove-like “Five Fingers” footwear.
 Representing numerous plaintiffs from various states, they sought compensation for purchases made when the footwear was sold with claims that it enhanced muscles.
 After the district court found in favor of the consumers and ordered Vibram to pay $3.75 million to individuals, the award was appealed – not by the Vibram company but by the consumers who disagreed with the requirements (showing proof of purchase) and the payout they would receive (closer to $10 apiece than the $100 or more that the shoes sold for at retail).
 The 1st Circuit rejected the appeal.